allenai/allenact/docs/overview/abstractions.md

 ## Actor critic model

-The actor-critic agent is responsible for computing batched action probabilities and state values given the observations provided by sensors or preprocessors, internal state representations, previous actions, and potentially other inputs.
+The actor-critic agent is responsible for computing batched action probabilities and state values given the observations provided by sensors, internal state representations, previous actions, and potentially other inputs.

 See the [abstract `ActorCriticModel` class](/api/onpolicy_sync/policy/#actorcriticmodel)